• Blog

 Consider Supporting Us Via T.G.S.
 Patreon!

+I shared some exciting news about projects I’m working on for an expanded T.G.S. on last night’s Patreon meetup.
 T.G.S.
-Patreon is currently the only non-shop means of support for the site, and features not only access to meetups and early gently used sales, but more exclusive content.
+Patreon is the only non-shop means of support for the site, and features not only access to meetups and early gently used sales, but more exclusive content, including the potential return of Digital Divide, which I’ve been working on and hope to relaunch in the coming months.
 Patreon support starts as low as $3 per month, and if you pay annually there is a further discount.
 In addition to purchases from The Curated Shop, Patreon allows us to continue to grow the site without relying on advertisements and affiliate marketing.
 If you’re interested in meetups and exclusive content, or simply supporting the site, we greatly appreciate your support!

 In LInks Tags Links